pranjalirathi/VultrGFG__Metal/README.md

 # Metal - Fitness and Nutrition Solutions <img src="https://metal-static.onrender.com/apple-touch-icon.png" height="30px">

-Metal is a Flask web application designed to assist users with their fitness journey by providing various features and functionalities related to exercise, diet planning, and BMI calculation.
+Metal is a Django web application designed to assist users with their fitness journey by providing various features and functionalities related to exercise, diet planning, and BMI calculation.

 ## Features 🚀